Skip to content

 Sit under your tower and last-hit minions.
 Don’t poke unless your support engages first.

-Skill 1 should stay off until you see two or more enemies stacked, since the mana cost otherwise empties your pool by minute 3.
+Skill 1 should stay off until you see two or more enemies stacked, since the mana cost otherwise drains your pool early.
 Take the gold buff if your jungler is a magic-damage hero like Estes or Diggie who has no use for it.
-In our testing on the Galaxy A55, Hanabi who farmed safely through minute 5 finished Demon Hunter Sword by minute 8 in 18 of 22 matches.
+A Hanabi who farms safely in the early game finishes Demon Hunter Sword far sooner than one who trades.

-Hanabi who tried to trade in lane finished it by minute 11 at the earliest.
-The four-minute gap is the entire reason she falls behind in solo queue.
+A Hanabi who tries to trade in lane finishes it several minutes later.
+That gap is the entire reason she falls behind in solo queue.

 #Mid game (5 to 12 minutes)